DefGuard/docs/features/firewall/firewall-internals.md

 ### Packet Filter (FreeBSD, NetBSD, macOS)

 {% hint style="info" %}
-Defguard Gateway supports Packet Filter (PF) firewall since version 1.4.0.
+Defguard Gateway supports the Packet Filter (PF) firewall.
 {% endhint %}

 Packet filter (PF) firewall, is a BSD-licensed stateful packet filtering software originally developed for OpenBSD and now ported to other BSD-based systems like FreeBSD, NetBSD, and macOS.